 She has performed extensively as an accompanist for soloists, choirs, and small chamber ensembles.
 As a college student she performed concertos with both the Utah Symphony and the BYU Symphony Orchestra.
 She is currently the accompanist for the young adult choir of the Albuquerque Institute of Religion of the Church of Jesus Christ of Latter-Day Saints which presents concerts in May and December and additional performances as requested.

-Elizabeth is a nationally certified teacher of music (NCTM) with Music Teachers National Association.
-She is also a member of Professional Music Teachers of New Mexico and Albuquerque Music Teachers Association where she serves as treasurer.
+Elizabeth is a Nationally Certified Teacher of Music (NCTM) with the Music Teachers National Association.
+She is a member of the Professional Music Teachers of New Mexico (PMTNM) and the Albuquerque Music Teachers Association (AMTA) where she served as past treasurer for 6 years.

 She and her husband Gordon are the parents of 4 sons.